nasa-fornax/fornax-images/scripts/README.md

 # Notable Changes

+## 08-2025
+- Disable --trigger-ecr in actions as pull-though cache is not working correctly

 ## 06-2025
 - Lock files are copied to a single location `$LOCK_DIR`.
 - Lock files are also released with every image release and available as github release assets.